CWEB1130/nodejs-express-backend-and-react-frontend-app-lab-3-vennilia/README.md

      ```javascript
         res.json(offers)
      ```
+3. Navigate to the apps.js file locate the following statement **var usersRouter = require('./routes/users');** and change to what is listed below.
+     ```javascript
+        var offersRouter = require('./routes/offers');
+     ```
+4. Navigate to the apps.js file locate the following statement **app.use('/users', usersRouter);** and change to what is listed below.
+     ```javascript
+        app.use('/offers', offersRouter);
+     ```

-3. Within the terminal, run the command below to change the PORT and start the server.
+5. Within the terminal, run the command below to change the PORT and start the server.
 After running the command below, enter the url to
      ```linux
         PORT=8080 npm start
      ```
-4. Once the server is started, navigate to **URL path** that will trigger the users.js route to display the offers json data.
+6. Once the server is started, navigate to **URL path** that will trigger the users.js route to display the offers json data.
 If you can see the offers.json data once you go to the route, your route is properly configured to send json data.

-5. After viewing the route that displays the offer json data, stop application by running **[Control + C]**
+7. After viewing the route that displays the offer json data, stop application by running **[Control + C]**
 ### Step 4 - Create a React Front-end Framework
 1. Change directories back into the **[cweb1130_lab3]** root folder.